fluxcd/website/content/en/flux/cheatsheets/oci-artifacts.md

 right next to the application container images.

 {{% alert color="info" title="OCI vs Git" %}}
-Using OCI instead of Git is particularity useful when the Git repository doesn't contain the final Kubernetes manifests.
+Using OCI instead of Git is particularly useful when the Git repository doesn't contain the final Kubernetes manifests.
 If you are using [cuelang](https://cuelang.org/), [jsonnet](https://jsonnet.org/) or any other tool that generates Kubernetes resources in YAML format, you can run the generators in CI and publish the resulting manifests as OCI artifacts for Flux to consume.